Possession of Drug Paraphernalia Charges in Raleigh

 Were you recently arrested for or charged with possession of drug paraphernalia?
 Are you also facing charges for possession of a controlled substance?
 If so, contact the Coolidge Law Firm.
 The North Carolina criminal justice system can be intimidating to tackle on your own.
 That is why the Coolidge Law Firm wants to help.

 Every case that comes through our door is treated with zeal, and yours will be no different.
 Our defense attorneys will take the time to listen to your story and formulate a defense plan that is in your best interest.
 Take the first step in building your defense and contact the Coolidge Law Firm.

-Call (919) 239-8448 to schedule a free consultation, or submit your information in the online contact form.
+Call (919) 239-8448 to schedule a free consultation, or submit your information in the contact form below.
 We defend clients accused of drug crimes in Wake County areas that include Raleigh, Cary, Wake Forest, Garner, Apex and many others.